Finance and Annual Reports

 Socially Responsible Investment

 The College has a diversified financial portfolio, with no one corporation representing over 1% of its total value.
-As the College does not 'pick stocks' and avoids investment managers who specialize in sensitive sectors, it does not routinely confront issues of social responsibility with the selection of its financial investments.
+As the College does not 'pick stocks' and avoids investment managers who specialise in sensitive sectors, it does not routinely confront issues of social responsibility with the selection of its financial investments.
 It does, however, require Partners Capital to pick carefully its investment managers.
 The College insists that these managers demonstrate a very high standard of integrity towards their clients, their staff and the relevant regulatory authorities.
 Where any breaches of integrity are detected, the assets under management may be moved to another fund manager.

 Funding / income